hynek/structlog/.github/CONTRIBUTING.rst

          :rtype: str
          """
 - If you add or change public APIs, tag the docstring using ``..  versionadded:: 16.0.0 WHAT`` or ``..  versionchanged:: 17.1.0 WHAT``.
-- We use the black_ code style with a line length of 79 characters.
+- We use isort_ to sort our imports, and we follow the Black_ code style with a line length of 79 characters.
-  This means that as long as you have working pre-commit_ hooks (see below), you don't have to spend any time on formatting you code.
+  As long as you run our full tox suite before committing, or install our pre-commit_ hooks (ideally you'll do both -- see below "Local Development Environment"), you won't have to spend any time on formatting your code at all.
+  If you don't, CI will catch it for you -- but that seems like a waste of your time!

 Tests